csarwi/taxglide/README.md

 # TaxGlide 🇨🇭

-A comprehensive Swiss tax calculator and optimizer for **St. Gallen (SG) cantonal + Swiss federal taxes**.
-Available as both a powerful CLI tool and a modern desktop GUI application.
-Built with configuration-driven tax models and advanced deduction optimization algorithms.
+TaxGlide is a comprehensive Swiss tax calculator and optimizer tailored for St. Gallen (SG) cantonal and Swiss federal taxes.
+It is available both as a powerful CLI tool and as a modern desktop GUI application.

+The project was born from the idea of finding the optimal level of pension fund buy-ins — exploring where the ROI lies and how to structure multi-year deductions to maximize tax savings.

+Built on configuration-driven tax models and advanced deduction optimization algorithms, TaxGlide helps you plan ahead with precision.

-Almost mainly written with ChatGPT-5 and Claude.
+Almost entirely written with the support of ChatGPT-5 and Claude.

 ## Features